 I open one of the Peter Files — the one with all the cards inside.
 “Dear Santa” reads one, “Please can I have a Tasmanian tiger.”

 “Remember that time when I stayed up all night hoping to see him,” I ask Dad.
-“It must have been after 10.00 o’lock— I was so tired — when you came into the room — yes YOU did! — you read the letter, ate his Anzac biscuits and drank his orange juice too.”
+“It must have been after 10.00 o’lock— I was so tired — when you came into the room — yes YOU did! — and read the letter, ate his Anzac biscuits and slurped his orange juice too.”

 Yes, I remember that well,” Dad says, grinning.
 “You were so upset I had to put on my Santa suit and come back the next day, pretending I’d got lost the night before.”